The Magic that was Greece

 The market also brings about a revolution in the arts.
 No longer are the arts dependent on the palace.
 No longer is the artist an employee of the ruler, but he can go out and sell his goods in the market place, tell his stories in the market place, or find new means of presenting spectacles in the theatre financed by the liturgies of rich men.
 The plastic arts lose their stiffness: figures are no longer stiff but twist about in the representation of real life.
 In sculpture and architecture, the fifth century sees the construction of the Parthenon, the great temple on the Acropolis and the supreme achievement of Greek art.

-The new spirit, the magic of the market, can also be seen in the study of history.
+The new spirit can also be seen in the study of history.
 Hitherto, history had been in the province of the rulers: the task of history was to proclaim the greatness of the ruler and all his achievements and conquests – even if the ‘conquests’ were in fact defeats.
 Now a different market place emerges where historians can tell their history in the marketplace to a new and very different audience and as Herodotus so magnificently shows, the audience wants to hear the multifaceted story of truth, telling the history not only of the Greeks, but also of their enemies, the Persians, with excursuses to tell strange and exotic stories of the Egyptians and the Scythians.
 History was born in Greece, as indeed was ‘news’, the offspring of the magic of the marketplace.

-And with the advent of money came a new structure to the city.
+And with the advent of choice came a new structure to the city.
 City life was no longer centred on a Palace, but on the marketplace, the Agora.
 It was here that the law was administered, the Council met, and weights and measures were tested.
 And above all, goods were traded and ordinary people could decide how to spend their money.
 And adjacent to it was the Pnyx, the hill on which once a month the whole people met to decide what they, as the people, should do.

 Sparta and after